 You might be thinking should I create one Shared Drive with a folder for each area — OR one Shared Drive for each area? (area= department, team, project or whatever best describes your organization).

-Now let’s dive into your three options:
+Now let’s dive into your THREE Google Shared Drive structure options:

 A single Shared Drive for your entire organization (aside from users’ personal ‘My Drives’), with users added as viewers/editors of their area’s folder.

 - Drive Security: From a management perspective, it may seem easier.
 Instead of managing dozens of Drives you simply manage one.
 You can also search for files more efficiently.

 However, this could entail remarkable DLP and Security risks, especially when different users have access to sensitive or ‘classified’ information.

 One way to address this is by deploying folder level permissions for your Shared Drive to pare down access to different folders — Yet, you still need to pay extra vigilance to Drive file ownership to avoid things like lost or orphaned files (Checkout our blog post Manage Google Drive File Ownership like a Security PRO to learn more).

 - Collaboration: This could improve internal collaboration when different people need constant access to different resources across different areas.

 - Storage Limits: Drive could run into file/size limits on the long run.
 While there’s a 400k file limit on each shared Drive, it actually fills up faster than you’d think.

 Overall, this would be the option we least recommend, especially for bigger organizations dealing with sensitive information.